 An overhead shot of Carrot Cardamom soup in a white bowl.

-You can refrigerate the soup in a sealed container for up to four days in the refrigerator and freeze it for up to 4 months.
+You can store the soup in a sealed airtight container for up to four days in the refrigerator and freeze it for up to 4 months.
+Yes, it freezes great!
+Simply thaw the soup in the fridge overnight and reheat on the stovetop or in the microwave.

 PRINTER-FRIENDLY RECIPE CARD